zer0coolhax/web-go-tools/README.md

 A simple script to install and configure Go along with popular security and reconnaissance tools.

+Note: Yes, some of the tools you can install via Kali's repository using apt install toolName but this felt like making a script : )

 ## Features

 - Installs Go (if not already installed)
 - Configures Go environment variables in your `.zshrc`
 - Installs selected Go tools from `tools.txt`
 - Command-line flag based options for flexible installation
+- Automatic tool updates with version checking

 ## Prerequisites